chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * When a string is passed to a guard, the existing implementation executes the /bin/sh interpreter on Unix or cmd.exe on Windows with that string to be evaluated as a script by the interpreter.
-If the interpreter exits with a 0 (success) code, this is interpreted as a boolean true, otherwise it is false.
+If the interpreter exits with a 0 (success) code, this is interpreted as a Boolean true, otherwise it is false.
-* When a block is passed to a guard, the code in the block will be executed, and the value of the last line of code executed by the block will be the boolean value of the block, converted to a boolean value in a manner consistent with the Ruby \!\! operator.
+* When a block is passed to a guard, the code in the block will be executed, and the value of the last line of code executed by the block will be the Boolean value of the block, converted to a Boolean value in a manner consistent with the Ruby \!\! operator.

 The behaviors above precede this proposal and are active in Chef 11.10 and